iamsr/CollegeSearch/README.md

 <img src="Screenshot/screen1.png" height="400"><img src="Screenshot/screen2.png" height="400"><img src="Screenshot/screen3.png" height="400"><img src="Screenshot/screen4.png" height="400">

 ## Description

 CollegeSearch is a android application made for making college search easy.
-This application allows user to do all search for colleges in India in one place without doing hours of searches in google.
-It uses Firebase for storing query url.
+This application allows user to search list of colleges in particular state of India providing particular course.
+The application uses various college search engine available in market.
+Firebase is used to store query url of differrent college search engines.

 ## How It Works??

  App asks users to select state, course and search engine in each different activity.
 After building query app retrieve data from
-   Firebase database with the matching query and shows result in Web View.
+ Firebase real-time database with the matching query and shows results in Web View.
  Currently only 4 college search engines are integrated with application.

 ## Tools/Libraries Used